-We will fight to get them compensation for what they’ve endured.
-We won’t settle for anything less than what your loved one deserves and will take the case to court if necessary.
+We will fight to get them fair compensation for what they’ve endured.
+We won’t settle for anything less than what your loved one deserves and will take the personal injury or wrongful death case to court if necessary.

 What Rights Do Nursing Home Residents Have in Maryland?